Maintenance By Carter Hayes March 12, 2026 15 min read

 One-sided wear Inner or outer shoulder worn heavily Camber or toe misalignment; worn parts Alignment and suspension inspection

-Feathering Tread feels smooth one way and sharp the other Toe misalignment Alignment; inspect tie rods and steering parts
+Feathering Tread feels smooth one way and sharp the other Toe misalignment or another source of lateral scrub Alignment; inspect tie rods and steering parts

-Cupping or scalloping Repeating dips or high-low spots Worn shocks, struts, bearings, imbalance, or runout Balance wheels and inspect suspension
+Cupping or scalloping Repeating dips or high-low spots Worn shocks or struts, bearings, imbalance, runout, or loose components Inspect the tire/wheel assembly and suspension

-Flat spot One localized bald or scuffed patch Brake lock-up, skid, parking damage, or tire defect Inspect brakes and tire structure
+Flat spot One localized bald or scuffed patch Brake lock-up, skid, prolonged storage, brake fault, or tire damage Inspect the tire and brake system

 For best results, combine a visual inspection with measurement.
 The National Highway Traffic Safety Administration recommends checking tire pressure, tread, sidewalls, and tire age as part of regular tire safety maintenance.
-Measure each tire at the inner shoulder, center, and outer shoulder.
-If one area differs by 2/32 inch or more, treat that tire as a diagnostic clue rather than normal wear.
+Measure each tire at the inner shoulder, center, and outer shoulder and repeat the measurements at several positions around the circumference.
+Record any consistent difference instead of relying on a single reading.
+If tread reaches 2/32 inch or the wear bars are flush, the tire has reached the replacement point.

 Note: Always check tire pressure when the tires are cold.
 Use the pressure listed on the driver-door placard or owner’s manual, not the maximum pressure printed on the tire sidewall.

 Do the inspection on level ground with the parking brake set.
-Let the tires cool first, because driving heats the air inside the tire and raises pressure readings.
-Use a flashlight to inspect the inner shoulder, where damage and uneven wear are easy to miss.
+For an accurate cold-pressure reading, NHTSA defines a cold tire as one that has not been driven for at least three hours.
+Use a flashlight to inspect the inner shoulder, where damage and uneven wear can be easy to miss.

 • Tread-depth gauge: Use this for accurate readings in 32nds of an inch or millimeters.

-• Pressure gauge: Use a calibrated gauge and compare the reading with the vehicle placard.
+• Pressure gauge: Use a reliable gauge and compare the reading with the vehicle placard.

 • Camera or notes app: Photograph each tire and label its position: front left, front right, rear left, rear right.